- Gift Aid (does not have to be repaid)

 - You have three options for signing your online FAFSA.

-- If you have a PIN, you can sign your FAFSA electronically.
-Parents with PINs can also sign electronically.
+- If you have a FSA ID, you can sign your FAFSA electronically.
+Parents with FSA IDs can also sign electronically.

-- If you do not have a PIN, you can apply for one by going to www.pin.ed.gov.
+- If you do not have a FSA ID, you can create one by logging in to fafsa.gov.
 You can print a paper signature page from FAFSA on the Web, sign it, and mail it to the address provided.

 - You can transmit your online FAFSA without signing.
 If you choose this option, your Student Aid Report (SAR) will be sent in the mail requesting signatures.
 Sign and return your SAR right away so that your FAFSA can be completed.